HOW TO WORSHIP Keep in mind that not all worship is acceptable to God. This fact

 clearly show us what God wants, we should avoid willfully replacing it or adding

-something else.
 That is why, for example, we do not try to drink just any fruit

 juice in the Lord’s Supper.
 Why?
 Because we respect God’s will.
 Christ was clear